Education, health and care plans

 The SEND Code of Practice states that local authorities must conduct an assessment of education, health and care needs and prepare an Education Health and Care (EHC) Plan when it considers that it may be necessary for special educational provision to be made for a child or young person, where the SEN provision required to meet the child or young person's needs cannot reasonably be provided from within the resources normally available to mainstream early years providers (for example, nurseries), schools and post 16 institutions (for example, colleges).

 Education, Health and Care Plans replaced statutory statements of SEN across the UK.
 The main difference between an EHC Plan and a statement is that an EHC Plan covers the age range 0-25 years and includes health and social care support that is required as well as education.

 How to request an EHC Plan needs assessment

-In some cases, a child with complex SEN needs may require additional support above and beyond what schools can provide using their national SEN budget.
+In some cases, a child with complex SEN needs may require additional support above and beyond what schools can provide at SEN Support using their notional SEN budget.
 Children and young people identified as having complex SEN may be referred for an EHC Plan assessment by a relevant professional, for example; a Special Educational Needs Co-ordinator (SENCO), teacher, educational psychologist, health worker, and so on.
-Parents and carers can also request that the local authority carry out an EHC Plan assessment and have a legal right to do so.
+Parents and carers can also ask the local authority carry out an EHC Plan assessment and have a legal right to do so.
 Requesting a needs assessment does not guarantee that an assessment will go ahead or that an Education, Health and Care Plan will be provided.